 11.7 - Applicable law

-This Consortium Agreement shall be construed in accordance with the laws of Belgium excluding its conflict of law provisions.
+Subject to Section 11.8, this Consortium Agreement shall be construed in accordance with the laws of Belgium excluding its conflict of law provisions.

 11.8 – PRIVILEGES AND IMMUNITIES

 Nothing in this Consortium Agreement shall be deemed or interpreted as a waiver, express or implied, of any privileges and immunities accorded to any of the Parties under its constituent documents or under public international law.